madrobby/spark_pr/README.md

 That is all!
 The result is an awesome sparkline graph.
 Its a clear, fast visual representation of data, which has the three major points
-- min, max, last  highlighted.
+- [min, max, last] points  highlighted.